rss2023/web-prod/_information/cfp.md

-mechanisms and design, robot learning, control and dynamics, planning, manipulation, field robotics, human-robot interaction, robot perception, formal methods, multi-robot systems, healthcare and medica robotics, biological robotics, mobile robotics.
+mechanisms and design, robot learning, control and dynamics, planning, manipulation, field robotics, human-robot interaction, robot perception, formal methods, multi-robot systems, healthcare and medical robotics, biological robotics, mobile robotics.
 *Also, we specifically encourage creative submissions that strike out in new directions and define new sub-areas.
-Excellence of ideas will a central criterion for acceptance.*
+Excellence of ideas will be a central criterion for acceptance.*

 {% comment %}
 During submission, please mark 1 primary and up to 2